philandstuff/www.philandstuff.com/_posts/2014-02-09-git-pickaxe.md

 what I want easily enough anyway.

 The `-S` switch takes a string match only.
-If you want to match a regex instead, you can use the `-G` switch instead.
+If you want to match a regex instead, you can add the `--pickaxe-regex` switch.